Who is your children’s worst critic?

 The goal of this step is to simply help kids recognize that some thoughts, while perfectly normal, can cause frustration, sadness and a general “not good” feeling.

-This recognition and ability to name it for what it is, will set them on the path to being able to tame it eventually.
+This recognition and ability to name it for what it is will set them on the path to being able to tame it eventually.

-This leads nicely onto our next step.
+This leads nicely into our next step.

 #2 Observe the Caller ID of the Thoughts in Your Head